YawningCheese99/NoChatRestrictions/README.md

 This is completely untested, and may not work at all.
 It is based off of the similar Minecraft mod made for mod loaders.
 Compatible with Fabric and Forge.

+This Java agent targets the Minecraft authentication library, which is kept separate from the base client and is unobfuscated.
+This way, it should support future versions and doesn't rely on code within Minecraft itself, so it should work with any mods/modloaders.